diyatahira/Simon-Says-Game/README.md

 Press the Start button to begin the game.
 The game will show a sequence of colors.
 Memorize the order.
 Repeat the sequence by clicking the colored buttons in the correct order.
 The sequence will increase with each round.
-Continue until you make a mistake!
+Continue until you make a mistake